aBiR1D/DataExtraction_NLP/README.md

 * AVG WORD LENGTH

  have been computed, and all the results have been stored in an excel file.

- And for the stopwords and positive, negative words particular lists have been used.
+ And for the stopwords and positive, negative words particular respective text files have been used.